 This Article builds on work that estimates the global prevalence of micronutrient deficiencies and inadequate nutrient supplies.
-Stevens and colleagues1 assessed micronutrient deficiency on the basis of biomarker data for all datasets available globally (24 nationally representative datasets) for non-pregnant women and preschool-aged children [A: could you provide an age range here, if available?], estimating that more than half of preschool-aged children and two-thirds of non-pregnant women have micronutrient deficiencies.
+Stevens and colleagues1 assessed micronutrient deficiency on the basis of biomarker data for all datasets available globally (24 nationally representative datasets) for non-pregnant women and preschool-aged (6-59 months) children [A: could you provide an age range here, if available?], estimating that more than half of preschool-aged children and two-thirds of non-pregnant women have micronutrient deficiencies.
 Our estimates generally show a higher prevalence of intake inadequacy than their biomarker data.
 One reason for this difference might be that our estimates do not include supplements and fortified foods, so our estimates are reflective of nutrient adequacy from unfortified foods.
 Additionally, nutritional deficiencies (as measured by clinical biomarkers), although highly correlated with nutrient intake,34 can [A: correct instead of may?] be strongly influenced by disease status, inflammation, the microbiome, and other contextual factors.
 Although many analyses have modelled inadequate nutrient supplies, ours is the first to our knowledge to estimate global inadequate intakes by applying nutrient intake distributions to estimated intake data using age-specific and sex-specific intake distributions

-[A: please note that we do not have separate subheadings for limitations and conclusions] Our analysis is subject to limitations—most notably, data availability (appendix p x [A: please state the relevant page of the appendix here]).
+[A: please note that we do not have separate subheadings for limitations and conclusions] Our analysis is subject to limitations—most notably, data availability (appendix p 9 [A: please state the relevant page of the appendix here]).
 There remains a lack [A: “scarcity”, or “sparsity”?] of individual dietary intake data worldwide, especially nationally representative datasets and datasets with 2 or more days of intake.
-Although GDD coverage has increased to include more than 99% of the global population and become more precise over time, recent [A: please give a timeframe to clarify ‘recent’] nationally representative quantitative dietary intake data are scarce, which limits the ability to validate the modelled estimates across countries.35 This scarcity of data [A: correct clarification of ‘this’?] also limited the number of statistical distributions that could be estimated in the nutriR database.
+Although GDD coverage has increased to include more than 99% of the global population and become more precise over time, recent [A: please give a timeframe to clarify ‘recent’] nationally representative quantitative dietary intake data within the last 10 years are scarce, which limits the ability to validate the modelled estimates across countries.35 This scarcity of data [A: correct clarification of ‘this’?] also limited the number of statistical distributions that could be estimated in the nutriR database.
 By basing the global intake distribution shapes on datasets from only 31 countries, some of the distribution shapes could have been incorrectly estimated, resulting in inaccurate estimates of inadequacy.

 The estimates we present are of inadequate nutrient intake and do not include information on fortification or supplementation.
 In essence, this means that our inadequate intake estimates are likely to overestimate risk for some key nutrients (eg, iodine) in particular locations.
 Nonetheless, supplementation and fortification with many of these micronutrients is scarce [A: OK instead of ‘limited’?] globally.36 Among countries with available data from the Demographic and Health Surveys programme [A: correct?], which operates in more than 90 low-income and middle-income countries [A: OK?
 Please note that we do not use ‘developing countries’], supplementation for selected demographic groups is somewhat common for iron, with 32% of pregnant women consuming an iron supplement [A: correct?] for more than 90 days of their pregnancy and 14% of children [A: could you provide an age range?] consuming a supplement in the previous week.37 The proportion of supplementation is highest for vitamin A in children; an estimated 55% [A: of children of what age?] have received a high-dose vitamin A supplement in the previous 6 months.37 Data on fortification are inadequate for most nutrients except iodine; UNICEF estimates that 89% of people worldwide consume iodised salt.38 Therefore, iodine might be the only nutrient for which inadequate intake from food is largely overestimated.